Skip to main content

 The Syncer updates the state within Slurm following NodeSlice changes.
 For example, when nodes are removed from NodeSets, these changes are reflected in the underlying NodeSlice(s).
 After detecting removed NodeSlice entries, the Syncer requests deletion of the corresponding Slurm nodes.
 Enable this functionality using the Slurm chart option .syncer.config.syncer.slurmNodeCleanUp.

-NHC (Node Health Check) may be used within Slurm, which is often useful to run within prolog or epilog scripts to verify node functionality.
-CoreWeave Kubernetes HPC verification workflows run similar checks which will trigger un-drain of older NHC failures.
-The Syncer identifies drains that may be undrained through the presence of verify-undrain anywhere in the nodes’s drain reason.
-If this string is present, then the HPCVerification condition of the pod is checked to see if a newer verification pass has happened since the drain.
+NHC (Node Health Check) can be used within Slurm, and is often useful to run within prolog or epilog scripts to verify node functionality.
+CoreWeave Kubernetes HPC verification workflows run similar checks that trigger un-drain of older NHC failures.
+The Syncer identifies drains that can be undrained through the presence of verify-undrain anywhere in the node’s drain reason.
+When this string is present, the Syncer checks the HPCVerification condition of the Pod to see if a newer verification pass has happened since the drain.

 Extra field

-Nodes in Slurm have an Extra field which may be used to store additional user specified information.
-SUNK uses this to store several pieces of information, primarily to provide better visibility within Slurm to conditions on the Kubernetes side.
-The Syncer manages updating the Extra field to reflect the information.
-The information is stored as JSON in the Extra field to allow for easy parsing and manipulation.
+Nodes in Slurm have an Extra field that can be used to store user-specified information.
+SUNK uses this to store information that provides visibility within Slurm to conditions on the Kubernetes side.
+The Syncer manages updates to the Extra field to reflect the information.
+The information is stored as JSON in the Extra field to allow for parsing and manipulation.

-Users may add additional information into the Extra field in Slurm.
-The Extra field must contain valid JSON, or the contents will be cleared and replaced at the next synchronization.
-JSON fields set by the Syncer will overwrite those set by the user if there are conflicts.
+Users can add more information into the Extra field in Slurm.
+The Extra field must contain valid JSON, or the contents are cleared and replaced at the next synchronization.
+When there are conflicts, JSON fields set by the Syncer overwrite those set by the user.

 Hook API

-The hook API provided by the Syncer allows events in Slurm to directly trigger various operations within Kubernetes.
-Some of these hooks are to facilitate blocking synchronization or immediate actions.
-The Syncer provides several hooks for node objects.
+The hook API provided by the Syncer lets events in Slurm directly trigger operations within Kubernetes.
+Some of these hooks facilitate blocking synchronization or immediate actions.
+The Syncer provides several hooks for node objects, described in the following sections.

-The pre-hook endpoint is used to ensure that other jobs running outside Slurm on the Node are removed before the Slurm jobs start.
-It also begins the state propagation that triggers the Pod Controller and Node Controller to perform additional actions.
+The pre-hook endpoint ensures that other jobs running outside Slurm on the Node are removed before the Slurm jobs start.
+It also begins the state propagation that triggers the Pod Controller and Node Controller to perform further actions.

 Reboot

-This endpoint is only available if the Syncer has permissions to perform operations on the Nodes.
+This endpoint is only available when the Syncer has permissions to perform operations on the Nodes.
 The Syncer node permissions are set with the Slurm chart option .syncer.nodePermissions.enabled.

-The reboot endpoint allows rebooting the Kubernetes Node associated with a Slurm node.
-By default, this endpoint sets the PhaseState condition on the Node along with the associated reason production-powerreset which then triggers other Node management tooling to reboot the Node.
-The condition type and associated reason can be modified under .syncer.hooksAPI.nodeRebootCondition and .syncer.hooksAPI.nodeRebootReason.
+The reboot endpoint reboots the Kubernetes Node associated with a Slurm node.
+By default, this endpoint sets the PhaseState condition on the Node along with the associated reason production-powerreset, which then triggers other Node management tooling to reboot the Node.
+To modify the condition type and associated reason, use .syncer.hooksAPI.nodeRebootCondition and .syncer.hooksAPI.nodeRebootReason.

 Metrics

-The Syncer provides a scrapeable metrics endpoint, which exposes various metrics for the nodes, jobs, and the overall Slurm cluster.
+The Syncer provides a scrapeable metrics endpoint, which exposes metrics for the nodes, jobs, and the overall Slurm cluster.
 The PodMonitor deployed with the SUNK chart labels all metrics with their associated Slurm cluster using the slurm_cluster label.
-The Syncer also exports additional metrics for the standard go runtime and controller runtime.
-Labels added by the code are shown below.
-Additional labels may be added by the scrape configuration.
-Label definitions:
+The Syncer also exports additional metrics for the standard Go runtime and controller runtime.
+Labels added by the code are shown in the following list.
+More labels can be added by the scrape configuration.
+The Syncer applies the following labels:

 • account: Slurm account name